Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 How many days in Rome?

 With that said, I strongly recommend a minimum of 2 full days – but 3 to 4 days are certainly better!
-2 days is enough to see all the main attractions, but you’ll feel rushed or constantly on the go – keeping you from truly diving into the magic of this city.
+Two days is enough to see all the main attractions, but you’ll feel rushed or constantly on the go – keeping you from truly diving into the magic of this city.

 Where to stay in Rome for the first time?